stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 Install FSL on Debian 7.2.0 Wheezy Neurodebian VM:
 ------------------------------------------------------------

-I am currently happy with the version in the neurodebian repos:
+I am currently using the version in the neurodebian repos, but during installation it needs some hand-holding to avoid installation of GPU-related components.
+I demonstrate installation during minutes 28:20 through 34:01 of [my screencast on neurodebian wheezy 3D support.](http://j.mp/neurodebianVM3D)

-    sudo apt-get install fsl-complete fsl-feeds

-...but previous to fsl-completed, you needed to apt-get install separate packages:

-    sudo apt-get install fsl-atlases fsl-feeds fsl-first-data fslview and fsl-feeds

-After installation of the packages, get instructions for environmental variables (e.g., may need to source AFNI/FSL script from /etc/bash.bashrc)
+After installation of the fsl packages, check for instructions on configuring environmental variables (e.g., you may need to source FSL's setup script from `/etc/bash.bashrc`):

     man fsl

-After the install completes, confirm whether the file /etc/bash.bashrc received a block of FSL environmental variables (below).
-If not, the install program may have added it to your personal ~/.profile or ~/.bash_profile instead.
-For system-wide installation, remove from those files and append to /etc/bash.bashrc:
+For system-wide installation, confirm that the file `/etc/bash.bashrc` received a block of FSL environmental variables (below).
+If not, the install program may have added it to your personal `~/.profile` or `~/.bash_profile` instead.
+For system-wide installation, remove the lines from those files and append to `/etc/bash.bashrc`.

+Do this by first caching your sudo credentials via the command `sudo tail /var/log/auth.log` (ignore the output from this command, it is just an excluse to give your password to sudo).
+Then immediately copy this block of lines and paste it into the terminal:

     # No FSL environmental variables in /etc/bash.bashrc ?
 Add them by pasting these lines into the terminal:
     #